 Qualified widowed individuals with a dependent child earning more than 200,000 dollars

-The Cost of Living Adjustment (COLA) is another percentage that has been changed in 2022.
+The Cost of Living Adjustment (COLA) in 2023

 COLA is an adjustment that’s made each year to the Social Security benefit amount.
 The Department of Labor is responsible for the creation of the annual Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W) – the document upon which the COLA adjustment is based.